 Tag Archive for: Gardening

 Learn how you can attract butterflies and moths to your garden or patio!
 These special visitors play a crucial role in pollination and as a food source for birds.
-Master Gardener, Carole Forsythe will show us which plants butterflies and moths love and how to keep your garden safe for them.
-She’ll also talk about the lifecycle of these winged friends and special needs they have at all stages.
+Neill McCallum will show us which plants butterflies and moths love and how to keep your garden safe for them.
+He’ll also talk about the lifecycle of these winged friends and special needs they have at all stages.
+Neill is a butterfly ranger with the Butterflyway Project which seeks to build safe habitat for butterflies in our urban environments.
+Neill is also a science educator, so feel free to bring teens and kids along – a very family friendly topic!

 This session will be live in person and streamed live via Zoom.
 All registrants will receive the Zoom link.
 Unfortunately it will not be recorded.